lbressler13/trick-calculator/README.md

 **All** new logic needs unit tests.
 The logic in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
 There is a huge sense of relief from being able to press a button and know that everything still works.
 The hours writing tests will be worth it.

-You will understand the appeal of TDD.
+You will gain a huge appreciation for testing and TDD.

 ## Serious Stuff
 All images are taken from [Flaticon](https://www.flaticon.com/), which allows free use of icons for personal and commercial purposes with attribution.